IAreKyleW00t/regctl-installer/README.md

 For maintainers, the following release process should be used when cutting new versions.

-1. ⏬ Ensure all changes are in the `main` branch and all necessary [Workflows](https://github.com/IAreKyleW00t/regctl-installer/actions) are passing.
+1. ⏬ Pull down the latest changes and ensure all [Workflows](https://github.com/IAreKyleW00t/regctl-installer/actions) are passing.